guyutongxue/devcpp7/CONTRIBUTING.md

 When it received a compile (or run) request, it will execute the compiler in the `extraResource` folder.

-Background codes are written in TypeScript, and they will be compiled into JavaScript when building (or serving).
-The corresponding `tsconfig.json` is located at the root folder.
+Background codes are written in TypeScript, and they will be packed by WebPack when building.
+The corresponding `tsconfig.json` is located at the root folder, called `tsconfig.serve.json`, and WebPack's configuration is `main.webpack.js`.
+Packed bundle is located in `dist` folder which is same as renderer process.